-• 801-195 Written Communications 3 Credits

-• 801-196 Oral/Interpersonal Communications 3 Credits

-• 804-111 Math Data Processing 3 Credits

-• 809-195 Economics 3 Credits

-• 809-197 Contemporary American Society 3 Credits

-809-198 Introduction to Psychology 3 Credits
+General Education Course Descriptions on Pages 38-41. • 801-195 Written Communications 3 Credits 801-196 Oral/Interpersonal Communications 3 Credits • 804-111 Math Data Processing 3 Credits • 809-195 Economics 3 Credits • 809-196 Introduction to Sociology 3 Credits • 809-198 Introduction to Psychology 3 Credits dently and expertly, is quickly evolving.
+This need is being driven by the rapid evolution in the power and complexity of PC hardware and software applications, as well as by the accelerating movement from stand-alone PCs to highly-integrated networks.